node-red/node-red.github.io/docs/tutorials/first-flow.md

 ### Overview

-This tutorial introduces the Node-RED editor and creates a flow the demonstrates the Inject, Debug and Function nodes.
+This tutorial introduces the Node-RED editor and creates a flow that demonstrates the Inject, Debug and Function nodes.